 g.
-Right of Use assets and lease liability The Group has exercised judgement in determining the lease term as the noncancellable term of the lease, together with the impact of options to extend or terminate the lease if it is reasonably certain to be exercised.
+Right of Use assets and lease liability The Group has exercised judgement in determining the lease term as the nonimpact of options to extend or terminate the lease if it is reasonably certain to be exercised.

 Where the rate implicit in the lease is not readily available, an incremental borrowing rate is applied.
 This incremental borrowing rate reflects the rate of interest that the lessee would have to pay to borrow over a similar term, with a similar security, the funds necessary to obtain an asset of a similar nature and value to the ROU asset in a similar economic environment.
 Determination of the incremental borrowing rate requires estimation.